What's in this article?

 During your annual service or when required, the engineer can cleanse your system with chemicals and high pressure to improve water quality and add a limescale inhibitor, to help reduce the build-up of mineral deposits.

-There can be many underlying issues that may result in a faulty boiler that has no hot water and experiences a complete “lockout”.
+There can be many underlying issues that may result in a faulty boiler that has no hot water or heating and experiences a complete “lockout”.

 This can include a faulty pilot light, frozen pipes, a faulty diverter valve, thermostat issues and even a problem with the boilers pressure.